All Episodes

 I need to ask you a question.

-You asked me earlier a moment ago what you can do to support McCain.
+You asked me earlier a moment ago what you could do to support McCain.

-Because you're really you're really worried about your future if Obama wins.
+Because you're really worried about your future if Obama wins.

 I love him.